 Development

 Koudelka had quite an interesting development process, and much of the game's design was innovative for its time.
-It was created by Kikuta Hiroki, who was mainly known as a composer, having done the scores for games like Romancing SaGa and the Mana series.
+It was created by Kikuta Hiroki, who was mainly known as a composer, having done the scores for Squaresoft games like Romancing SaGa and the Mana series.
 Kikuta opened his own studio called Sacnoth with other former Square employees in 1997 and began development on Koudelka.
-The development team consisted of about 30 people.
+The entire team consisted of around 30 people.

 Turn-Based Combat